-With the increasing rates of cyber attacks on global businesses, the importance of programs and processes to secure systems has risen significantly.
+With the increasing rates of cyber attacks on global businesses, the importance of implementing incident response steps and processes to secure systems has risen significantly.
 Cybersecurity is one of the key services that businesses require to stay afloat in the 3rd decade of the 21st century.

 In the first half of 2020 alone, the number of cyber-attacks increased by a whopping 600%.
 For businesses, this is a noteworthy statistic as they have large amounts of data stored in their systems.

 In the case of a breach, the risk to this information stands at a high level.
-However, the inevitability of these attacks is why most organizations have an incident response plan as part of their cybersecurity processes.
+However, the inevitability of these attacks is why most organizations have a cybersecurity incident response plan as part of their cybersecurity processes.

 Needless to say, a business requires a robust cybersecurity incident response plan in order to prevent leaks and breaches.
 In addition, they also need to update their plan to stay safe in cyberspace.